zestia/ember-select-box/README.md

 - Easily create an autocompleter ✔︎
 - Easily create a dropdown menu ✔︎
 - Full control at all times with the API ✔︎
-- 'Jump-to option' behaviour based on keyboard input ✔︎
+- Native-like typeahead behaviour ✔︎
 - Very few issues over many years of Ember! ✔︎

 ## Example